rust-lang/rust-wiki-backup/Lib-datetime.md

 ### Epochs

-Epochs are the reference date/time for internal state.
-It does not matter much, which instant in time one chooses if the type is large enough (Year 2038 problem for int32).
+Epochs are the reference for the internal date/time counting.
+It does not matter so much, which instant in time one chooses if the type is large enough (Year 2038 problem for int32).

 Options:
   * **Julian Day**